JakobDev/minecraft-launcher-lib/doc/develop/making_a_pull_request.rst

 Making a Merge Request
 ==========================
-minecraft-launcher-lib uses GitLab as development platform.
-If you want to contribute some changes, a need to make a Merge Request (MR) against the `GitLab repo of minecraft-launcher-lib <https://gitlab.com/JakobDev/minecraft-launcher-lib>`_.
+minecraft-launcher-lib uses Codeberg as development platform.
+If you want to contribute some changes, a need to make a Pull Request (PR) against the `Codeberg repo of minecraft-launcher-lib <https://codeberg.org/JakobDev/minecraft-launcher-lib>`_.
 A merge request is the same as a Pull Request on GitHub, which I think you should familiar with.
 It's works exactly the same way.

 Before making a MR, you should follow this checklist: